 8. Girls in Kathmandu and Pokhara do wear shorts or short skirts, but this is new to Nepal and you run the risk of being seen as sexually available if you do the same.

 9. Spitting is normal in Nepal and you will see men, women, and children spitting on the street.
 The same goes for littering.
-Don’t pull a local up for these behaviours, but don’t join in either.
+Don’t pull a local up for these behaviors, but don’t join in either.

 10. Avoid showing affection in public.
 Although some younger couples hold hands in public, this is relatively new and it is still frowned upon.

-11. Ancient and sacred sites: there are a few protocol that are handy to know and easy to follow: don’t climb on ruins, avoid touching any religious object, and when you walk around monuments and temples, do so in a clockwise direction, that is – keep the monument on your right.
+11. Ancient and sacred sites: there is a few protocol that is handy to know and easy to follow: don’t climb on ruins, avoid touching any religious object, and when you walk around monuments and temples, do so in a clockwise direction, that is – keep the monument on your right.
 It is generally not a problem to enter temples, but take your shoes off when you do and don’t take photos while you’re in there

 12. When visiting temples, respect both the place and the people that pray there.
 Do not throw anything into the fire as it considered sacred and, if for some reason – time of day, particular prayer time – you are not permitted to enter, accept this graciously and ask your guide to ask when might be a better time to come back.